Developer upset after Kāinga Ora knocks back plans for solar-powered town with few cars in South Auckland - NZ Herald

-The developer of a solar-powered, 5000 home development in South Auckland has been taken by surprise after Kāinga Ora turned it down for a fast-track consenting process.
+The developer of a solar-powered, 5000 home development in South Auckland has been taken by surprise after the Government housing agency Kāinga Ora turned it down for a fast-track consenting process.

 The proposed Sunfield development at Papakura is a radical departure from the norm and designed to enable "car-less" living with 5000 homes, three retirement villages, two schools, a 4ha town centre, 22ha of open space and 11,000 jobs walkable from home.